cloudify-cosmo/cloudify-agent-packager/README.md

 #### Config YAML Explained

-NOTE: `version` is mandatory if not all `base` and `management` modules are provided in the config file.
-See below for the list of required modules.

 - `distribution` - Which distribution is this agent intended for.
 If this is omitted, the tool will try to retrieve the distribution by itself.
-- `version` - Which version of the `base` and `management` modules would you like to use?
-This is actually a release or branch name in Github.
-If `latest` is provided, `master` branch will be used.
+The distribution is then used to name the virtualenv (if not explicitly specified in `venv`) and to name the output file (if not explicitly specified in `output_tar`).
 - `venv` - Path to the virtualenv you'd like to create.
 - `python_path` - CURRENTLY unused
 - `base_modules` - a `dict` of base modules to install into the package.
-This allows to override the defaults.
+(All modules default to `master`)
+- `management_modules_version` - States which version of the `cloudify-manager` code to download from which the management_modules will be installed.
+This is required only if not all management modules are explicitly specified in `management_modules`.
+(Defaults to `master`).
 - `management_modules` - a `dict` of management modules to install into the package.
 If omitted, the original cloudify-manager code will be downloaded and all management modules will be installed from there.
 - `additional_modules` - a `dict` of additional modules to install into the package.
 This is where you can add your plugins.
 - `output_tar` - Path to the tar file you'd like to create.